maxz1985/docs/Writerside/topics/Custom-Identity-Broker-Federated-Access-to-AWS.md

   * **IAM user** the broker app will be running AS when calling `GetFederationToken`
 * The identity broker application is able to verify that employees are authenticated within the existing authentication system.
 * Users are able to get a temporary URL that gives them access to the AWS Management Console (which is referred to as single sign-on).
-* IAM Role(s) that broker will be getting STS credentials for (Roles to be assumed for the users)
+* IAM Role or Roles that broker will be getting STS credentials for (Roles to be assumed for the users)

 ### Steps